Suspect in Miya Marcano disappearance found dead from apparent suicide

 “Mimi, my heart is aching.
 I haven’t slept or eaten in days.
 Where are you baby???”
 Mr Marconi wrote.

 “I’m slowly losing my mind over here.
 Never have we ever gone so long without even a text message to each other.
-If your’re able to read this message, please know that your Daddy and the entire world loves you.
+If you're able to read this message, please know that your Daddy and the entire world loves you.
 Please don’t lose faith.
 We will find you.”

+Ms Marcano was reported missing after she missed a flight from Orlando to Fort Lauderdale on Friday night to visit family.

+Her father told local news WESH that they last spoke on Friday afternoon, but that he did not hear from her after she finished her shift at Arden Villas.